felons/spambotjs-rewrite/README.md

 if you only have a few tokens, you'll have to reset the number in the currentaccount.txt every so often (remember: json arrays start at 0, not 1.)

+# where to get tokens

+go to token-sellers.txt and read it.

 # how to login with only a token

 go to token-login.txt and read through it.